blindjedi/growth-calculator/mvp-notes.md

    - Allow users to share their projections or insights

-5. Mobile App

-   - iOS and Android versions

-6. Notification System

-   - Reminders to invest or check progress

-7. Integration with Financial Institutions
+5. Integration with Financial Institutions

    - Pull real-time data for more accurate projections

-8. Monte Carlo Simulations
+6. Monte Carlo Simulations

    - Show range of possible outcomes based on historical market data

-9. Tax Implications Calculator
+7. Tax Implications Calculator

    - Factor in taxes for more realistic projections

-10. Goal Setting and Tracking
+8. Goal Setting and Tracking
     - Set financial goals and track progress over time